 As a result of uncertainty associated with reauthorizations of the Act, insurers filed conditional terrorism exclusions that would be activated in the event the Act was not renewed or renewed on a basis that substantially affected the risk of the loss assumed by the insurer during the period that the policy was in effect.
 In response to those concerns, the Bureau approved conditional terrorism exclusions.
-These endorsements were required to provide the same limitations to coverage for non-certified acts of terrorism, which are described below, for any terrorism loss that occurred after the termination of the Act.
-Conditional terrorism exclusions applicable to claims made coverage required that claims made policies provide extended reporting provisions for the certified terrorism coverage that would be excluded if the Act was not re-enacted as provided by the Virginia claims made regulation.
-The conditional endorsements were required to clearly state that the terrorism exclusion would apply only if Congress failed to enact an extension of the Act or enacted changes to the Act that substantially affected the risk of loss that an insurer had assumed.
+These endorsements must provide the same limitations to coverage for non-certified acts of terrorism, which are described above, for any terrorism loss that occurred after the termination of the Act.
 Approved conditional endorsements may remain on file to ensure that they are available for any subsequent uncertainty related to the expiration of the Act.
-However, insurers and rate service organizations should review these endorsements to determine their continued appropriateness.
+Insurers and rate service organizations should review these endorsements to determine their continued appropriateness.